-Piper Aircraft announced today, that it has produced the first production part using 3D printing technology as part its launch into additive manufacturing.
+Piper Aircraft announced today, that it has produced the first production part using 3D printing technology as part of its launch into additive manufacturing.
 The part, which is a component within the climate control system, was created using the HP Multi Jet Fusion 4200 3D printer.
-Piper Aircraft established an additive manufacturing center in Q3 of 2018 with goal of introducing new technology and reducing costs within the manufacturing process.
-Since late 2018, Piper has been identifying aircraft parts that can be manufactured using this technology, and has worked to create and test various non-flight critical components with the goal of achieving FAA approval.
-Within the coming months, Piper expects to expand the use of the 3D printing to a multitude of parts and is a key factor in improving throughput, controlling costs and maintaining quality.
+Piper Aircraft established an additive manufacturing center in Q3 of 2018 with the goal of introducing new technology and reducing costs within the manufacturing process.
+Since late 2018, Piper has been identifying aircraft parts that can be manufactured using this technology and has worked to create and test various non-flight critical components with the goal of achieving FAA approval.
+Within the coming months, Piper expects to expand the use of 3D printing to a multitude of parts and is a key factor in improving throughput, controlling costs and maintaining quality.

 About Piper Aircraft

 Piper Aircraft Inc., headquartered in Vero Beach, Fla., offers aviators throughout the world efficient and reliable single- and twin-engine aircraft.
 The single-engine M-Class series – the M600, M500, and M350 – offers businesses and individuals elegant performance and value.
 The Personal Class Seneca V, Archer LX and Archer DLX balance proven performance, efficiency, and simplicity in a piston-powered aircraft.
 The Trainer Class Pilot 100/100i, Archer TX, Archer DX, Arrow, Seminole and Seneca V aircraft form the most complete technically-advanced line of pilot training aircraft in the world.
 Piper is a member of the General Aviation Manufacturers Association.